openlibraryenvironment/dm-directory/README.md

 For reasons, we have had to seriously adjust the conventional behaviour of hibernate in order to make the natural IDs of an entry in mod-directory the same as it's appearence in other modules.
 Ideally we would not do this - and would use a synthetic identifier any place we needed to reference an entry.
 This single requirement is responsible for 90% of the pain and dirt in this module.
 I can only apologize for making what should have been simple and elegant into a rats nest.

-# Building
+# Release procedure

-As of 2.0.0-SNAPSHOT this library is built by jenkins and deployed to nexus for consumption by downstream modules.
-Snapshots and release artifacts are deployed to different repos.
+GitHub actions publishes this to the Github Packages repository.
+To trigger publishing an artifact, create and publish a release in github.

 # Legacy